-Wild ginger is easily recognizable by its heart-shaped fuzzy leaves.
-These are low-growing plants that like wet ground, so you’ll likely find them growing near rivers, streams, and water bars in the park.
+Wild ginger is easily recognizable by its heart-shaped fuzzy leaves, but it is a low-growing plant that like wet ground, so it can be a harder one to properly capture in flowery Shenandoah National Park photos.
+You’ll likely find them growing near rivers, streams, and water bars in the park.
 The flowers are quite hard to see, as they grow at the very base of the leaves.
-However, they are worth hunting for; their very beautiful three-pointed petals are dusty red-brown in color.
+However, they’re worth hunting for; their very beautiful three-pointed petals are dusty red-brown in color.

 Golden ragwort is a member of the daisy family.
 This is a beautifully sunny flower and its height makes it easy to spot.
 There are other varieties of ragwort flowers in Shenandoah National Park, but the golden is the first to bloom.

 Apples are not native to North America.
 They were brought over from Europe long ago, but there are a lot of apple trees in the park, some of which are over a hundred years old.
 The flowers are large and pinkish-white in color, and the thousands of blooming trees throughout the woods make for quite a dramatic spectacle at this time of year.